OliverHennhoefer/curriculum-vitae/README.md

 A LaTeX template for professional and academic CVs, resumes, and cover letters.
 The documents share one class, layout, and data model.

+> [!TIP]
+> **Zero-setup compilation:** Fork this repository, edit your CV or cover
+> letter, and push your changes.
+GitHub Actions compiles every document and
+> publishes the generated PDFs automatically—no local LaTeX installation or
+> TeX distribution is required.

 ## Preview

 Download the generated example documents: